 BROWN: Well, I was actually tipped off by an article in the student newspaper.
 After several attempts to decipher it, they opened up the challenge to undergraduates.
 And the student newspaper ran a short article about that.

-MARTIN: So, let's talk a little bit about this.
-Roger Williams, for people who don't know, was a theologian and founder of Providence Plantation in what is now known as the state of Rhode Island, right?
+MARTIN: So let's talk a little bit about this.
+Roger Williams, who - for people who don't know, was a theologian; and founder of Providence Plantation, in what is now known as the state of Rhode Island, right?

 BROWN: Correct, yeah.

 MARTIN: What was the message he had encrypted?

 BROWN: Well, so the notes in this book are divided into three sections.
 And the first and third sections are really not that interesting.
 The middle section is really the meat of our discovery.
 And it consists of an original, unpublished theological essay by Williams, on the topic of infant baptism.

 MARTIN: As I understand it, he was proposing that if someone is to be baptized, they should do so of their own accord.
 They need to be older, to make that decision on their own.

 BROWN: Exactly.
 He was a proponent of the baptism of believers.